-Buyable Pins are easy to spot and make it simple to complete a purchase.
-Shoppers can add items from multiple businesses to a single Pinterest shopping cart, and then go through their checkout via either mobile or desktop.
+Buyable Pins show up easily over images.
+Shoppers can add items from multiple businesses to a single Pinterest shopping cart, in a single checkout process.
 This is similar to how Instagram Shopping works.

-Connect Pinterest’s Rich Pins code to your Pinterest account and website to make pinning your products more accurate for both you and your customers.
+Add Pinterest’s Rich Pins code to your Pinterest account and website to increase the accuracy of your pins.

 Bowing to tradition, businesses can of course also purchase ads on Pinterest.
 These are known as Promoted Pins.

 Pinterest offers ad sales based on the three different marketing goals of awareness, engagement, and driving traffic to your website.
 It also will promote pins based on customers’ past browsing behaviors outside of Pinterest.

 Pinterest knows my style pretty well, as a consumer.
 They know I’m a gardener, and that I’m currently obsessed with these Japanese-style gardening pinafores.
 They served me up this ad front and center, as soon as I opened up my Pinterest board.
 This happened despite the fact I’d never viewed or pinned anything about gardening or pinafores on Pinterest before.
 Nor had I ever viewed this brand, anywhere — so it’s not a retargeted ad.